-High-ranking Chicago police officer killed
+Chicago police commander killed assisting on call

-CHICAGO (CNN)An off-duty police commander who responded to a call was fatally shot Tuesday in downtown Chicago, the city's top officer said.
+CHICAGO (CNN)A police commander was fatally shot while responding to a call Tuesday in downtown Chicago, authorities said.

-Commander Paul Bauer, 53, went after a suspect who had an altercation with other officers and escaped, police Superintendent Eddie Johnson said.
+Cmdr.
+Paul Bauer, 53, went after a suspect who had an altercation with other officers and escaped, police Superintendent Eddie Johnson said.
 The commander had been attending training and heard an alert, CNN affiliate WBBM reported.

 Bauer, a 31-year veteran, encountered the individual and was shot several times, Johnson said.

-He had a wife and daughter, the superintendent added.
+At first, Johnson had said Bauer was off-duty when he responded to a radio call by tactical officers patrolling a nearby area.

+But Officer Anthony Guglielmi, a spokesman for Chicago Police, tweeted early Wednesday that he was on duty.

 "It is a difficult day for us, but we will get through it," Johnson said outside the hospital where Bauer was taken.